Heart Transplant Rejection

 You can reduce your chances of having heart transplant rejection and complications from rejection.
 Here are some things you can do:

-- Make sure to take all your medicines exactly as prescribed.
+- Take all of your medicines exactly as prescribed.

-- Have an adequate supply of your medicines on hand.
+- Have an adequate supply of your medicines on hand at all times.

-- Check your weight, blood pressure, and temperature as ordered by your healthcare provider.
+- Check your weight, blood pressure, and temperature as advised by your healthcare provider.

 - Keep all scheduled healthcare provider appointments.